pbprasad99/algorithmic_pareto/iterative/1_array_partitioning/1_two_way_partition/1_Hoare/README.md

 # Defining the problem
+Let us consider the simplest version of the problem.

 Given an array of integers, rearrange the elements such that the left part contains elements less than or equal to a pivot value and the right part contains values greater than the pivot value.